Generative AI hype

 What is Generative AI?

-Generative AI is a type of artificial intelligence that can, based on a prompt, perform specific tasks, such as generating new material statistically derived from the input data provided by the user.
-Both input and output can consist of text and images or even video.
-At their core, generative AI models are based on a so-called Large Language Model.
-These generative models can based on input, creating realistic answers.
+Generative AI is a kind of artificial intelligence that, based on a prompt, can perform specific tasks, such as generating new material statistically derived from the input data provided by the user.
+Both input and output can consist of text, images, or even video.
+Generative AI models are based on what is called Large Language Models.
+These generative models can be based on input, creating realistic answers.

 Generative AI Hype: Riding the Wave of the Hype Cycle